Teachers at Sew In Brighton

 Jo feels she has now come full circle having recently become self-employed as a personal Image Consultant.
 She is aligning her passion for and knowledge of clothes with her commitment to the environment by championing a reuse, recycle and reinvent ethos, something she terms EcoFabulous!
 You can find her at www.goodclothes.co.uk.

-Jo teaches the Tailored jacket making course, Replicate Your Clothes workshop, Winter Tailored Coat Making course, Style Confidence: Dress For Your Shape, Learn to Use a Sewing Machine course, Drum Lampshade workshop and our Stitch classes at the weekends as well as 1-2-1 lessons
+Jo teaches the Tailored jacket making course, Replicate Your Clothes workshop, Style Confidence: Dress For Your Shape, Learn to Use a Sewing Machine course, Drum Lampshade, Basic Dressmaking Techniques, Bra Making For Beginners and our Stitch classes at the weekends as well as 1-2-1 lessons!

 Lisa Falconer from The Avid Seamstress